Plumbing Contractors AIA-style Billing phase-based progress

 Yes, when allowed by contract.
 Pipe, fittings, valves, carriers, fixtures, and other plumbing materials can be billed as stored materials if they are documented properly and tied clearly to Schedule of Values line items.

-If your current process depends on manual tie-outs, copied formulas, and last-minute revisions, PayAppPro gives you a more repeatable way to create AIA-style pay application packages.
+If underground, rough-in, above-ceiling, fixture, and testing progress are hard to explain in spreadsheets, PayAppPro gives you a cleaner way to create AIA-style pay application packages.

 Also useful: pay app errors guide, change orders guide, retainage guide, and industry billing pages.